 To obtain further insight into the nature of the observed temperature valleys, mathematical models were applied.
-First, a two-dimensional heat conduction model of the mould was coupled with a one-dimensional, transient model of the solidifying shell.
-Interface conditions input to this program, CON1D, were adjusted until the average mould wall temperatures were matched, for the casting conditions given in Table 1.
-The resulting temperature profile down the mould is shown in Fig. 9.
-The effect of the changes in mould level on mould wall temperatures was determined by shifting this curve down the mould by 20 mm.
-Figure 9 shows that only the top thermocouple located near the meniscus, (143 mm from the top of the mould), is significantly affected by this change.
-Lowering the mould level decreases the temperature at the thermocouple tip by 15°C. This is because the hottest spot on the mould (found just below the meniscus) moves downward (away from it), and the temperature changes sharply with distance in this region.
+First, a two-dimensional heat conduction model of the mold was coupled with a one-dimensional, transient model of the solidifying shell [8].
+Interface conditions input to this program, CON1D, were adjusted until the average mold wall temperatures were matched, for the casting conditions given in Table I. The resulting temperature profile down the mold is shown in Fig. 9.
+The effect of the changes in mold level on mold wall temperatures was determined by shifting this curve down the mold by 20 mm.
+Figure 9 shows that only the top thermocouple located near the meniscus, (143 mm from the top of the mold), is significantly affected by this change.

+Lowering the mold level decreases the temperature at the thermocouple tip by 15°C. This is because the hottest spot on the mold (found just below the meniscus) moves downward (away from it), and temperature changes sharply with distance in this region.
 All of the lower thermocouples are essentially unaffected by the change, as the measured temperatures increase by less than 3°C.

 The results from this model explain the behaviour of the thermocouples.
-The temperatures of the top thermocouple found near the meniscus tend to increase owing to of the rise in mould level, but decrease because of a depression.
+The temperatures of the top thermocouple found near the meniscus tends to increase due to the rise in mold level, but decrease due to a depression.
 The net result is erratic behaviour.
-The lower thermocouples consistently drop only when a depression passes by, as the mould level has no direct effect on them.
+The lower thermocouples consistently drop only when a depression passes by, as the mold level has no direct effect on them.